Maintaining your home

 - if you’re replacing doors and windows, consider using UPVC frames, which are easier to maintain.

-You may also want to think about getting some home adaptations.
+You may also want to think about home adaptations.

-If you receive Guarantee Pension Credit or you’re on a low income or receive certain other benefits, you may be eligible for a discount on your electricity bill under the warm home discount scheme.
-Your energy supplier will also have to be part of the scheme.
-If you qualify, £140 will be credited to your electricity account, key or meter during the winter.
+If you receive Guarantee Pension Credit or you’re on a low income or receive certain other benefits, you may qualify for a discount on your electricity bill under the Warm Home Discount Scheme.
+Your energy supplier will have to be part of the scheme.
+If you qualify, £140 will be credited to your electricity account, key or meter by the end of March.

 If you’re having problems paying your energy bills, some energy companies have grants or trusts that can help.
 You don’t always have to be with that energy company to apply but contact your own supplier first to find out if they have grants available.
-Charis Grants can direct you to organisations that can help with energy debts.
+Charis Grants can direct you to organisations that can help with energy debts and Gov.uk has an energy grant finder.

 The British Gas Energy Trust helps anyone with gas or electricity debts.
 You should get debt advice before you apply as you are more likely to be successful.
 They also provide grants for boiler replacement or repairs and energy-efficient white goods.

-Npower has a Health Through Warmth scheme that helps people with long-term illnesses to heat and insulate their homes.
-Go to npower.com/health_through_warmth for details.
+Npower has a Health Through Warmth scheme that helps people with long-term illnesses and low incomes and savings to heat and insulate their homes.

 Odd jobs and small repairs

 If you’re finding it difficult to do small jobs around the home, your local council may have a list of approved handyperson services that can help you.
 Contact the council’s housing department.
-You can also get information from your local Home Improvement Agency.
+Your local Age UK or another local charity may offer a handyperson service but make sure the provider is approved, for example by Trustmark or your local council.

 Home Improvement Agencies